Non-Hodgkin Lymphoma: Chemotherapy

 What is chemotherapy?

-How is chemotherapy given for non-Hodgkin Lymphoma?
+How is chemotherapy given for non-Hodgkin lymphoma?

-Oral.
-You swallow these medicines as pills.
+By mouth (oral).
+You swallow the chemo as pills.

 For T-cell lymphoma, these are the chemotherapy medicines most often used: